 Intravenous drugs intravenously can increase the risk of cellulitis, as bacteria can enter the body through injection sites.

-Excess weight or obesity puts pressure on the skin and fosters a favourable environment for bacterial development, which increases the chance of developing cellulitis.
+Excess weight or obesity puts pressure on the skin and fosters a favorable bacterial development environment, increasing the chance of developing cellulitis.

 Animal bites, such as a dog or cat, can cause skin injuries that increase the risk of cellulitis.